 Ensure Your Firewalls or NSGs Allow for Pod Communication to the Microsoft Azure Database for PostgreSQL Service

-As listed in DNS Requirements for a Horizon Cloud Pod in Microsoft Azure, on the management subnet, you must configure your network rules for the management subnet to allow communication from the pod to the Microsoft Azure Database for PostgreSQL service.
-You must ensure your management subnets meets this requirement before you deploy a new pod or upgrade an existing pod.
+As listed in Horizon Cloud on Microsoft Azure Deployments - Host Name Resolution Requirements, DNS Names, on the management subnet, you must configure your network rules for the management subnet to allow communication from the pod to the Microsoft Azure Database for PostgreSQL service.
+You must ensure your management subnets meets this requirement before you deploy a new pod or update an existing pod.

 If your firewalls or NSGs support using service tags to specify access, allow pod communication with one of the following: